opnfv/vswitchperf/docs/testing/user/configguide/installation.rst

 built from upstream source due to kernel incompatibilities.
 Please see the instructions in the vswitchperf_design document for details on configuring OVS Vanilla for binary package usage.

+**NOTE:** For RHEL 7.5 Enterprise DPDK and Openvswitch are not built from upstream sources due to kernel incompatibilities.
+Please use subscription channels to obtain binary equivalents of openvswitch and dpdk packages or build binaries using instructions from openvswitch.org and dpdk.org.

 .. _vpp-installation: